Mount Saint Mary's College Namagunga

-Mt.
-St. Mary's College Namagunga is an all-girl boarding secondary school located in Mukono District in Uganda.
+Mount Saint Mary's College Namagunga is an all-girl boarding secondary school located in Mukono District in Uganda.
 The school is affiliated with the Roman Catholic Diocese of Lugazi.

 Location

 The school is on the Kampala–Jinja Highway, approximately 42 km, by road, east of Kampala, Uganda's capital and largest city.
 Its location is approximately 8 km, by road, west of Lugazi, the nearest town, and approximately 18 km, by road, east of Mukono, where the district headquarters are located.
 The geographical coordinates of the school campus are 0°22'21.0"N, 32°53'01.0"E (Latitude:0.3725; Longitude:32.8836).

 Overview

 The college was founded in February 1942 by Mother Mary Kevin of the Franciscan Sisters for Africa.
 It is among the best schools academically in Uganda at both the ordinary level ("O" Level), and at the advanced level ("A" Level), or high school.